 15. Mole de Plátano

-I had this amazing dish when I took a cooking class with Cuscun.
+I had this amazing dish when I took a cooking class in Antigua with Cuscun.

 Mole de Platano consists of fried plantains covered in a mole sauce.
 This is a very complex sauce made of chocolate, tomatoes, dried chiles, pumpkin seeds, and various other spices.